 Palls's Sandrouse (Syrrhaptes paradoxus) / Big Boguty mountains.

 Day 7.
 Canyon of Charyn river.
 In morning we will drive to upper of Charyn river where we plan to watch Himalayan Vultures.
 In the rocks of canyon there are also Common and Alpine Swifts, House Martin and Craig Martin.
-In the bushes of foothils we will sure to watch Meadow, Rock, Red-headed, Pine and Grey-necked Buntings, Turkestan Shrikes, Tawny Pipits.
-Also we will have opportunity to watch Griffon Vulture, Cinereous Vulture, Lammergeier, Black Stork, Barbary Falcon, Common and Long-legged Buzzard.
-The target birds of the day: Himalayan Vulture, Meadow Bunting, Rock Bunting, Turkestan Shrike.
+In the bushes of foothils we will sure to watch Grey-necked, Rock, Red-headed, Pine and Grey-necked Buntings, Turkestan Shrikes, Tawny Pipits, Rufous-tailed Rock Thrush.
+Also we have opportunity to watch Griffon Vulture, Cinereous Vulture, Lammergeier, Black Stork, Barbary Falcon, Common and Long-legged Buzzard.
+The target birds of the day: Himalayan Vulture, Grey-necked Bunting, Rock Bunting, Turkestan Shrike.

 Day 8.
 Day of moving to Big Almaty Lake.
 Distance is about 300 kms.
 The destination is Observatory in the highlands where we will stay two days and watch birds.
 During the road we will make stopping to rest and birding.
 Our road is passed in foothills of Tien Shan, we will saw Isabelline and Pied Wheatear, Turkestan Shrikes, Tawny Pipits.
 The roadside thickets is the habitat of Wood Pigeon (casiotis), Oriental Turtle Dove (meena), Indian Golden Oriole, Black-headed Penduline Tit.
 After arriving to Observatory we will rest and watch birds in vicinity.

 Day 9-10.
 Big Almaty Lake.
 Two days we will be in the highlands of Tien Shan.
 In the first half of each day we will visit rocks near Cosmos-station (3400 m) where we watch Hodgson's Rosefinch, Guldenstadt's Redstart, Himalayan Accentor, Brown Accentor, Red-billed Chough, Yellow-billed Chough.
 Also in this habitat Alpine Accentor, Wallcreeper, Himalayan Snowcock, Lammergeier, Golden Eagle live.
 Since some of the lowlanders may experience the altitude sickness' symptoms, therefore we limit the staying of our guests in highlands by 4-5 hours per day.
 After lunch we will watch the birds in low juniper thickets at altitude 2500 m.
 Here we will see Black-throated Accentor, White-winged Grosbeak, Eversman's and Blue-capped Redstarts, Sulphur-bellied Warbler, Hume's Warbler, Spotted Nutcracker, White-browed Tit-Warbler, Red-mantled Rosefinch, Himalayan Rubythroat.
 Some of birds of juniper thickets we may watch right in the territory of Observatory where we will stay.
-All the birds of highlands are interesting, but we belive that Himalayan Rubythroat, White-browed Tit-Warbler, Guldenstadt's Redstart, Blue-capped Redstart, Ibisbill are most interesting of all.
+All the birds of highlands are interesting, but in our opinion Himalayan Rubythroat, White-browed Tit-Warbler, Guldenstadt's Redstart, Blue-capped Redstart, Ibisbill are most interesting of all.
 In the end of 10th day we will go down to city and carry you the hotel.